QupZilla/qupzilla/BUILDING.md

     $ export NAME="value"

  General:

     PORTABLE_BUILD        QupZilla won't write any data outside of path of execution.
                           It will also disable plugins by default.
                           (disabled by default)

                           example:
                           $ export PORTABLE_BUILD="true"

-   NONBLOCK_JS_DIALOGS    Enable non-blocking JavaScript dialogs from alert() prompt()
-                          and confirm() functions.
-They are shown inside page and are not blocking application window.
-                          However, due to synchronous API, there is a possible crash when closing browser windows with opened dialogs.
-                          If you can take this risk and/or make sure you aren't closing browser with opened dialogs, you may enable this option.
-                          These dialogs are much more beautiful than normal QDialogs.
-                          (disabled by default)

-                          example:
-                          $ export NONBLOCK_JS_DIALOGS="true"

  Windows specific defines: